Fred Willard: Sustained success

-Willard appeared in several Christopher Guest films, such as A Mighty Wind, in which he played Mike LaFontaine (known for his catchphrase "Eh—whahappen'?"); Best in Show, where he played Buck Laughlin, a dog show commentator with an unending stream of bad jokes and off-color comments; Waiting for Guffman, playing Ron Albertson, a travel agent who performs in amateur stage productions with his wife; This Is Spinal Tap, where he played a lieutenant on the military base where Spinal Tap perform; and For Your Consideration as an obnoxious entertainment television show anchor.
-For his performance in Waiting for Guffman, Willard received an American Comedy Award nomination and a Screen Actors Guild nomination for Funniest Supporting Actor.
-He received the Boston Film Critics Award, an American Comedy Award, a Sierra Award and a tribute from AFI for his portrayal of Buck Laughlin in Best in Show.
-He also appeared in American Wedding, and as KVWN news director Ed Harken in Anchorman: The Legend of Ron Burgundy.
+Willard continued to appear in films including the mission commander in Austin Powers: The Spy Who Shagged Me (1999), Basil St. Mosely in The Wedding Planner (2001), Harold Flaherty, Michelle Flaherty's dad in American Wedding (2003), and as KVWN news director Ed Harken in Anchorman: The Legend of Ron Burgundy (2004), and its sequel Anchorman 2: The Legend Continues (2013).
+From 2001 to 2002, he played the father of five children on the TV series Maybe It's Me.

 Willard had a recurring role as Hank MacDougall on the later seasons of CBS's Everybody Loves Raymond, which brought him Emmy Award nominations in 2003, 2004, and 2005.
 He also hosted a VH1 documentary series, Totally Obsessed, about people obsessed with their hobbies.
 He appeared as Captain Ribmanman in Episode 21 of Channel Frederator, a podcast from Kansas.
 He provided the voices of nudist family dad Dave Campbell in Family Guy (first in the episode "From Method to Madness"), and of Officer Brown in King of the Hill, and appeared on That '70s Show.
 On The Tonight Show with Jay Leno, Willard appeared in 100 sketches as a government official, businessman, or other authority figure who was always drinking.

-In 2006, he voiced Dad in the Academy Award nominated animated film Monster House.
+In 2005, Willard voiced Melvin in the animated film Chicken Little, and in 2006, he voiced Dad in the Academy Award nominated animated film Monster House.
 He appeared as a guest star on MADtv on at least three occasions between 2003 and 2007.